 The Frostig Center is opening a new school in West Los Angeles for children and teens with learning challenges.

 Frostig School West will serve students in upper elementary, middle school and high school.
-The new school will open in August with approximately 20 students, and administrators plan to grow enrollment over time.
+The school, located on the campus of Bel Air Church, will open August 26 with two classrooms and gradually grow enrollment.